Abbe98/ksamsok-py/README.md

 #### Relations

-Requires an API key.

-The `getRelations()` method allows you to return a list of object related to another.
+The `getRelations()` method allows you to return a list of objects related to another.
 The method has only one parameter:

- - object uri(`string`), an valid URI for a object in K-Samsök.
+ - object uri(`string`), a valid URI for an object in K-samsök.
 The parameters allows different types of URIs described below.
+ - infer same as (`bool`), decides relations are inferred from owl:sameAs statements, defaults to false.

 Raw URLs/URIs such as: